cx-sonia-dias/WebGoat/docs/README.md

 # WebGoat landing page

-This serves the Github pages for the landing page of WebGoat.
+This serves the Github pages for the landing page of WebGoat. sc

 # Running locally